HABS-BRAIN/ai-driller/articles/eeg-conformer.md

 3. **Artifact removal**: Clean out eye blinks, muscle tension, and other contamination

 The model is relatively forgiving, but good preprocessing can make the difference between mediocre and excellent results.
+The raw EEG input has dimensions channels × number of time samples.
+A Z-score standardization is used $x_o = (x_i - μ) / √σ²$. where: $x_i$ is band-pass filtered data, $x_o$ is the standardized output $\mu$ is the mean calculated from training data and $σ²$ is the variance calculated from training data.

 ---